Deep Face Restoration: A Survey: Technical Development Review

-However, directly extracting face prior from low-quality images is difficult.
-Thus, in-prior face restoration methods~\cite{chen2018fsrnet,yu2018face,shen2020exploiting,ma2020deep} first use a restoration network to produce the coarse recovered image, then extract the prior information from the coarse image, which can obtain more accurate prior.
+However, directly extracting the face prior from low-quality images is difficult.
+Thus, in-prior face restoration methods~\cite{chen2018fsrnet,yu2018face,shen2020exploiting,ma2020deep} first use a restoration network to produce the coarse recovered image, then extract the prior information from the coarse image, which can obtain a more accurate prior.
 FSRNet~\cite{chen2018fsrnet} is one representative method, which is shown in Fig. \ref{fig:architectures_examples2}.
-In FSRNet, a coarse SR network is used to recover coarse images, then the coarse image with high quality is processed by a fine SR encoder and a prior estimation network respectively.
+In FSRNet, a coarse SR network is used to recover the coarse image, and then the coarse image with high quality is processed by a fine SR encoder and a prior estimation network respectively.
 After that, both image features and prior information are fed to the fine SR decoder to recover the final results.

 In contrast to the above methods that estimate face priors directly or indirectly from low-quality images, reference-prior face restoration methods aim to exploit the high-quality images of the same person to alleviate the difficulty of facial prior estimation or image restoration.
-Some methods~\cite{li2018learning,dogan2019exemplar} propose a warping sub net to align the reference and degraded images.
+Some methods~\cite{li2018learning,dogan2019exemplar} propose a warping subnet to align the reference and degraded images.
 Typical works are GFRNet~\cite{li2018learning} and GWANet~\cite{dogan2019exemplar}.
-In GFRNet~\cite{li2018learning}, a landmark loss and a total variation regularization is designed to train the warping sub net.
-As shown in Fig. \ref{fig:architectures_examples4}, GWANet trains the warping sub net in an end-to-end manner without the facial landmark and proposes a feature fusion chain with multiple convolution layers to fuse features from the warped guidance and degraded image.
+In GFRNet~\cite{li2018learning}, a landmark loss and a total variation regularization are designed to train the warping subnet.
+GWANet~\cite{dogan2019exemplar} trains the warping subnet in an end-to-end manner without the facial landmark and proposes a feature fusion chain with multiple convolution layers to fuse features from the warped guidance and degraded image.
 Recent works~\cite{li2020blind,li2020enhanced} propose to exploit deep facial component dictionaries or use multiple high-quality exemplars in the face restoration to exploit more guidance features and thus improve the generalization ability when dealing with low-quality face images with unknown degradation.